edenreich/turbo-datatables-vuejs-components/README.md

 # Vue Datatables

 > Server Side Processing Datatables written with Vuejs Framework.

 Reference: https://datatables.net/examples/styling/bootstrap4

+## The Problem

+> Rendering a table of over 5k records on the client-side will make the browser crush.

+## The Solution

+> By leveraging of server-side pagination we gain a preformance advantange.

 ## Usage